mitmul/intel-chainer/README.md

 [![Read the Docs](https://readthedocs.org/projects/chainer/badge/?version=stable)](http://docs.chainer.org/en/stable/?badge=stable)

 # Chainer: a neural network framework
+# Intel® Software Optimization

-Note: This is a fast implementation of integration Chainer with Intel® Math Kernel Library for Deep Neural Networks (Intel® MKL-DNN).
+##### This is a fast implementation of integration Chainer with Intel® Math Kernel Library for Deep Neural Networks (Intel® MKL-DNN).
 It accelerates Chainer on CPU, esp.
 Intel® Xeon® and Intel® Xeon Phi™ processors.
 Current optimized layers (operations) includes convolution (2D), local response normalization, ReLU, linear (inner product), pooling, concat, sum and gradient accumulation.
 Validated topologies includes Alexnet, Overfeat, VGGA, VGG-16, VGG-19 and GoogLeNet-v1 with performance gain from 50-250X on Xeon and Xeon Phi.

 ## Requirements

 Chainer is tested on Ubuntu 14.04 and CentOS 7.
 We recommend them to use Chainer, though it may run on other systems as well.

 Minimum requirements:

 - Python 2.7.6+, 3.4.3+, 3.5.1+, 3.6.0+
 - NumPy 1.9, 1.10, 1.11, 1.12
 - Six 1.9

 Requirements for some features:

 - Intel MKL-DNN support
   - mkl-dnn 0.7
   - g++ 4.8.4+